Kona Hawaii Temple

 The Kona Hawaii Temple is the 70th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-The temple is located in Kailua-Kona on the island of Hawaii and is the second temple built in Hawaii, along with the Laie Hawaii Temple.
-It is the sixth temple built in the Pacific Islands.
+The intent to build the temple was announced on May 7, 1998, by the church's First Presidency.
+It is located in Kailua-Kona on the island of Hawaii and is the second temple built in Hawaii, along with the Laie Hawaii Temple, and is the sixth in the Pacific Islands.

+The temple has a single attached spire.
+This temple was designed by church architect Emil B. Fetzer, using a modern architectural style.
+A groundbreaking ceremony, to signify the beginning of construction, was held on March 13, 1999, conducted by John B. Dickson of the Seventy.

 History

-The Kona Hawaii Temple was announced May 7, 1998, with a groundbreaking ceremony presided over by John B. Dickson of the Seventy held less than a year later on March 13, 1999.
+The Kona Hawaii Temple was announced May 7, 1998, with a groundbreaking ceremony presided over by John B. Dickson of the Seventy then held on March 13, 1999.
 Approximately 1,200 people attended the groundbreaking ceremonies.
-Dickson, Donald L. Hallstrom, an area seventy, Hilo stake president John Sakamaki and Kona stake president Philip A. Harris each spoke at the ceremony.
-Dickson turned over the first shovelful of dirt, after which other onlookers, including many children, also participated.
+Dickson, Donald L. Hallstrom, an area seventy, Hilo stake president John Sakamaki, and Kona stake president Philip A. Harris each spoke at the ceremony.
+Dickson turned over the first shovelful of dirt, after which other onlookers, including many children, participated.

-The structure itself was constructed in concrete, white marble and some native materials.
-Architects used a simple classical design featuring a single spire, similar to other smaller temples constructed by the church at the same time.

-Upon completion, an open house was held from January 12–15, 2000.
-LDS Church president Gordon B. Hinckley dedicated the Kona Hawaii Temple on January 23–24, 2000.
+After construction was completed, a public open house was held from January 12–15, 2000.
+LDS Church president Gordon B. Hinckley dedicated the temple on January 23–24, 2000.
 Hinckley was accompanied to the dedication by Boyd K. Packer, Acting President of the Quorum of the Twelve Apostles, and Hallstrom.
 More than 3,800 church members attended the dedicatory sessions.

-In 2020, the Kona Hawaii Temple was closed in response to the coronavirus pandemic.
+In 2020, like all the church's others, the Kona Hawaii Temple was closed for a time in response to the COVID-19 pandemic.

-Temple facts

-The Kona Hawaii Temple has two ordinance rooms and two sealing rooms.
+On August 29, 2022, the First Presidency announced that the temple would close for renovations.
+It closed in October 2023, with renovations expected to be completed by late 2025.
+The renovations will expand the temple from 9,500 square feet to 12,000 square feet.

 The temple dedication was considered the first event in a yearlong commemoration of the sesquicentennial of the church in Hawaii.

-NFL Hall of Fame quarterback Steve Young married his wife, Barbara Graham, in the Kona Hawaii Temple on March 15, 2000.
+Steve Young, a member of the National Football League's Hall of Fame and his wife, Barbara Graham, were married in the Kona Hawaii Temple on March 15, 2000.

+In October 2023, the temple was closed for renovation, including a 2500 sqft expansion.
+The renovations were originally anticipated and announced to be completed in "late 2025."
+As of August 2025, the temple is currently anticipated to be finished in late 2026 or early 2027.